arbor-sim/arbor/doc/concepts/interconnectivity.rst

 concatenation of all spikes produced and exported by Arbor on all ranks of the participating package.

-Please refer to our developer's documentation for more details the actual spike exchange process.
+Please refer to our developer's documentation for more details on the actual spike exchange process.
 Due to the way MPI defines intercommunicators, the exchange is the same as with intracommunicators.